 California labor and employment laws are known for being complex and burdensome in comparison to the rest of the nation.
-There is no better example of California’s distinction in this area than the Private Attorneys General Act (PAGA), which allows an aggrieved employee to file a representative action on behalf of himself/herself, all other aggrieved employees and the State of California for alleged Labor Code violations.
-The California Chamber of Commerce is not aware of any other state that has such a law or is considering a similar proposal—and any state should take pause before seeking to mirror this unique law.
+There is no better example of California’s distinction in this area than the Private Attorneys General Act (PAGA), which allows aggrieved employees to file a representative action on behalf of themselves, all other aggrieved employees, and the State of California for alleged Labor Code violations.
+The California Chamber of Commerce is not aware of any other state that has such a law—and any state should take pause before seeking to mirror this unique law.

 PAGA has had a significant litigation impact in California, with many questions left regarding how effective it has been in encouraging compliance with California’s burdensome labor and employment protections or compensating employees for alleged harm.

-PAGA lawsuits have increased more than 1,000% from the law’s first year in effect with the Labor and Workforce Development Agency (LWDA), receiving approximately 4,000 PAGA notices each year since 2014.
+PAGA lawsuits have increased more than 1,000% from the law’s first year in effect with the Labor and Workforce Development Agency (LWDA) receiving approximately 4,000 PAGA notices each year since 2014.
 See 2019 Budget Change Proposal, PAGA Unit Staffing Alignment, 7350-110-BCP-2019-MR (hereinafter PAGA BCP).
-This number is anticipated to grow to exceed 7,000 by 2022.
+This number is anticipated to grow to more than 7,000 by 2022.

 Even the LWDA itself recognizes PAGA abuse.
-In its PAGA BCP, the LWDA stated “the substantial majority” of proposed private court settlements in PAGA cases reviewed by the PAGA Unit fell short of protecting the interests of workers and the state.
-The analysis continues: “Seventy-five percent of the 1,546 settlement agreements reviewed by the PAGA Unit in fiscal years 2016/17 and 2017/18 received a grade of fail or marginal pass, reflecting the failure of many private plaintiffs’ attorneys to fully protect the interests of the aggrieved employees and the state.”
+In its PAGA BCP, the LWDA stated “the substantial majority” of proposed private court settlements in PAGA cases reviewed by the PAGA Unit fell short of protecting the interests of the state workers.
+The analysis continues, “Seventy-five percent of the 1,546 settlement agreements reviewed by the PAGA Unit in fiscal years 2016/17 and 2017/18 received a grade of fail or marginal pass, reflecting the failure of many private plaintiffs’ attorneys to fully protect the interests of the aggrieved employees and the state.” (emphasis added).

-However, the employee can collect penalties for all the violations alleged and, under PAGA, retain 25% of those penalties.
-This means the representative employee receives penalties for Labor Code violations that he/she never encountered, thereby potentially taking away penalties for employees who actually were affected by the Labor Code violation.
+Even if the representative employee suffered only one of the alleged violations or received compensation to settle their individual claims, the employee can collect penalties for all the violations alleged and, under PAGA, retain 25% of those penalties.
+This means the representative employee receives penalties for Labor Code violations that they never encountered or that they already were compensated for under a separate settlement agreement, thereby potentially taking away penalties for employees who actually were affected by the Labor Code violation.

 • PAGA applies to all employers regardless of size.